TGOlson/tweetbeat-node/README.md

 ````

 ## TODO

-* Test with `var connection = new WebSocket('ws://localhost:8080/stream');`
+* Allow client to subscribe to specific topics - right now all clients get all tweet events
-* Create client-side app - look into react.
+* Port over tweetbeat client and polyfill with events.
-* Look into public file routing (probably using `Router` to compile list of public files and build routes).
+* Redo client-side app - look into react.